 Pre 1962: Neyman and Confidence Intervals

-Jerzy Neyman and Egon Pearson took issue with Fisher’s real-world anchor - an semi-infallible expert.
+Jerzy Neyman and Egon Pearson took issue with Fisher’s real-world anchor - a semi-infallible expert.
 They borrowed from Carl Friedrich Gauss’ use of confidence intervals to manage the error in astronomical measurements of stars.
 Gauss’ ideas were picked up by Pierre-Simon Laplace and their combined input (1809-1827) to the central limit theorem, least-squares optimization and efficient linear algebra provided celebrated benefits for the physical sciences, engineering, astronomy, and geodesy.

 When applied to imprecise measuring instruments and invariant entities like stars, confidence intervals have an anchor in the real world, helping us to decide if our varying measures reflect the presence of one or two stars.
 Taking successive measurements of a pulse in an individual is similar to determining the precise location of a star – the tighter the confidence interval bounding our measurements the more apparent we can do things reliably.